When I reflect on my career, most of the best moments are tied to a feeling of accomplishment:

-The next time you need to provide feedback, try using the feedforward approach.
+The next time you need to provide feedback, be it on the spot or in a performance review, try using the feedforward approach.
 Here are the basics:

 - Reinforce what is working.
 Before you dive into what needs to be different, identify and share the positives you’ve observed.
 If an employee you supervise presented a proposal to the team, start your feedforward by pointing out what worked well about the presentation.
 Look for both execution (“Your ideas were very well organized.”) and intention (“The approach you chose to take was well thought out.”).
 When you provide positive reinforcement to behaviors, you are likely to see more of them in the future.

 - Coach, don’t criticize.
 In sports, a good coach emphasizes improving performance for the next play.
 When a player makes a mistake, a coach uses the opportunity to teach and motivate a different result in the future.
 Coaches understand the importance of keeping players feeling positive, particularly during game time when the consequences really matter.
 As managers, using feedforward means seeing mistakes or failures as opportunities to teach and inspire better performance in the future.
 Coaching is about supporting learning opportunities with positive emotions.

 - Provide ideas for “next time.”
 Consider the difference between these two statements:

 - “You had far too many slides for a 10-minute presentation.
 You only needed half as many.”
 (Feedback)

 - “Next time you present, I’d recommend trying to cut down the number of slides.
 I use one slide per minute as a helpful guideline.”
 (Feedforward)